 Given the diverse nature of chemistry, there are many opportunities available for chemists, and the areas that are open to chemists can generally be classified under the headings listed below.
 Degree requirements are usually a minimum of a BSc Honours, and depending on the nature of the employment, a graduate degree (MSc or PhD) may be advantageous or necessary.
-Contrary to popular belief, chemists are not always confined to the lab.
+Contrary to popular belief, chemists are not always laboratory-centric.

 Countless chemists are employed at government agencies, such as Health Canada, Defense Research and Development Canada, Agriculture and Agri-Food Canada, the Ontario Ministry of the Environment, and the National Research Council.
 These agencies are usually engaged long-term, fundamental research, similar to what is conducted at a university laboratory.

 In an industrial setting, the work is usually directed towards a specific goal that is in accordance with the interests of the company.
 In a pharmaceutical company, for example, work may involve the design of new pharmaceutical drugs, the analysis of drug metabolites, and the purification of an enzyme.
 A different company may be interested in the development of instrumentation for the detection of explosives – did you know that the Ionscan detectors found at airport gates worldwide were developed in Canada with the assistance of chemists.